mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 In most cases, you'll just to pass MindeeClient as a constructor parameter of your class and your DI engine will do the rest.

-However, you will need to declare the MindeeClient in your Startup.cs or Program.cs file as below :
+However, you will need to declare the MindeeClient in your Startup.cs or Program.cs file as follows:
 ```csharp
 services.AddMindeeClient();
 ```

 This call will configure the client entry point and the PDF library used internally.

 Do not forget to initialize your [API key](https://developers.mindee.com/docs/make-your-first-request#create-an-api-key).